rf-/roadshow/README.md

 # Roadshow

-Take your code on the road.

 ## Summary

-Roadshow is a tool that uses [Docker] and [Docker Compose] to make it easy to test your application or library against different sets of dependencies without relying on an external CI tool.
+Roadshow is a tool that uses [Docker] and [Docker Compose] to make it easy to test your library or application against different sets of dependencies without relying on an external CI service.

 ## Setup